masenka31/EastBlockTest/content/_index.md

 # Hello and welcome!

-We are **East Block** - a Czech women's ultimate frisbee team, national champions and contenders at the highest level of European ultimate at EUCF.
+We are **East Block** -- a Czech women's ultimate frisbee team, national champions and contenders at the highest level of European ultimate at EUCF.

 ## Wanna see us play?

 We've been lucky to get a lot of attention on stream from ulti.tv in 2023.
 You can start with the Sprint Invite final against BDF Shout, the reigning EUCF champions.

 {{< youtube sr6nbCnoBSs >}}

+Do you know we're the Czech national champions of 2023?
+Look at the finals against 3SB where we've secured the gold medal.

+{{< youtube QD16Ykfc5HE >}}